 Digital Signage Resources & Case Studies - The Rise Vision Blog

-Written by Daniel Climans | 11/26/21 11:48 PM
+Written by Daniel Climans | 9/15/25 4:00 PM

 Classroom communication is central to teaching; in fact, it’s almost a description of teaching.
-But the image of classroom communication as a teacher talking to rapt rows of students is false on many counts.
+The ability to communicate effectively—through body language, verbal skills, and tactful interaction—is a key skill for teachers, enhancing engagement with students and parents and improving overall teaching effectiveness and classroom climate.But the image of classroom communication as a teacher talking to rapt rows of students is false on many counts.
 That’s not what happens, and it’s not the most effective method of transmitting information.

-In this post we’ll show evidence that demonstrates that communication in classrooms is most effective when it’s a two-way street, informed by mutual respect, guided by teachers and focused on understanding.
+In this post we’ll show evidence that demonstrates that communication in classrooms is most effective when it’s a two-way street, informed by mutual respect, guided by educators and focused on understanding.
 We’ll address the importance of teacher-student and student — relationships.
 And we’ll end by looking at how new technological tools can be leveraged to accomplish much more effective classroom communication.

 We’ll start with the case for classroom communication as a driver of educational and pastoral outcomes.
+Communication strategies should be adapted to different contexts within the classroom, such as group discussions, presentations, and one-on-one interactions.

 In turn, these SEL outcomes can help drive better academic outcomes: it’s another virtuous circle.
 In order to break existing vicious circles, self-stoking cycles of negative actions and negative outcomes, teachers have one ‘lever’ they can pull, an action which is in their direct control: they can improve in-class communication.

-Types of classroom communication
+Types of Classroom Communication

 Traditional in-person classroom communication consists of verbal and non-verbal communication — spoken or written requests to students, writing on whiteboards and chalkboards, and so on.
 Of course, this type of communication is a two-way street and students can also talk to teachers.
+The messages conveyed in the classroom, both verbal and non-verbal, play a crucial role in shaping understanding.

 Source

-Create a safe environment
+Create a Safe Environment

 This goes beyond physical safety, though in some schools, that is a factor.
 It’s about feeling socially safe too.
 Teachers who use abrasive, shame-based techniques to punish students who raise their hands and get the answer wrong are less likely to see a forest of eager hands than those who address errors more positively (and no, of course, that doesn’t mean telling students they’re right when they’re not).
 But teachers aren’t the only source of power in a classroom.
 Students often feel intense social pressure from peers, and teachers have to find a way to override that so students can spend time learning instead of defending their reputations to their peer group.
 That can be achieved by teacher modeling, classroom management, and by direct personal communication between teachers and students.

-Teamwork and groupwork
+Teamwork and Groupwork

 In Lethal Weapon, two cops with completely opposite characters are obliged to work together.
 They gain insight and respect, become friends, and get their work done.
 It’s a trope — because it happens.
 People who truly dislike each other won’t do a joint book report and become besties, but suspicion, mistrust and uncertainty can evaporate in the shared pursuit of common goals.
 Again, if there’s a positive classroom environment, students can learn from their peers that they’re good at things they didn’t realize they could do, or even that they enjoy them.